ballerina-attic/message-tracing-with-stream-processor/README.md

  You can observe the service performance by making some http requests to the above services.
 This is made easy for you as there is a client program implemented.
-You can start the client program by opening another terminal and navigating to message-tracing-with-stream-processor/guide and run the below command
+You can start the client program by opening another terminal and navigating to message-tracing-with-stream-processor/guide and run the below command.

  ```
  $ ballerina run client_service